 Over the past half a century, perhaps no other class of human-made materials has defined humanity more than plastics.
-Taking a myriad of useful forms, these materials have essentially become an indispensable part of our lives and almost representative of our modern society.
-However, plastics are a two-edged sword, and careless use and disposal of it has created the immense potential for environmental harm.
+Taking a myriad of useful forms, these materials have essentially become an indispensable part of our lives and fairly representative of our modern society.
+However, plastics are a double-edged sword, and careless use and disposal of them has created the immense potential for environmental harm.

-Plastics, which are non-biodegradable bi-product of the petroleum industry, pose risks both at the manufacturing level and during their disposal.
-The harmful chemicals used to convert petroleum into usable plastic contaminate local water sources, and when these are disposed into the ocean, or worse, burned, cause immeasurable damage to our environment.
+Plastics, which are non-biodegradable bi-products of the petroleum industry, pose risks both at the manufacturing level and during their disposal.
+The harmful chemicals used to convert petroleum into usable plastic contaminate local water sources and when these are disposed into the ocean, or worse, burned, cause immeasurable damage to our environment.
 For instance, nearly 13 million tonnes of plastics are disposed of into the oceans every year.
-These plastics and microplastics become a part of our ecosystem when they are consumed by wildlife marine species, and eventually biomagnify to make their way back to humans.
+These plastics and microplastics become a part of our ecosystem when they are consumed by marine wildlife, and eventually biomagnify up the food chain back to humans.
 Clearly, plastic pollution is a serious issue and warrants our urgent and utmost attention.
-However, in order to solve this massive problem, we not only need bright and dedicated minds, we also need to use the technology we have at hand to its fullest potential.
+However, in order to solve this massive problem, we not only need bright and dedicated minds, but we also need to use the technology available to its fullest potential.

 Track and control the value chain from waste plants to actual recycled products

 Enter Lonely Whale – an organization offering an incubation program for those daring to build companies that solve the problem of plastics in our ocean.